Click2Cloud/terraform-provider-opentelekomcloud/website/docs/r/csbs_backup_v1.html.markdown

 * `resource_type` - (Optional) Type of the target to which the backup is restored.
 The default value is **OS::Nova::Server** for an ECS.
 Changing this creates a new backup.

-A `tags` block supports the following arguments:
+* `tags` - (Optional) block supports the following arguments:

   * `key` - (Required) Tag key.
 It cannot be an empty string.Changing key creates a new backup.

   * `value` - (Required) Tag value.
 It can be an empty string.Changing value creates a new backup.

 ## Attributes Reference
 In addition to all arguments above, the following attributes are exported: